Yazan03/CTF-writeups2025/TFCCTF2025/KISSFIXESS/README.md

 <br />

-We didn't get callback, looking at the bot, Found this option that will disable image loading:
+We didn’t get a callback.
+Looking at the bot, we found this option that will disable image loading:
 <br />

 ```py
 chrome_opts.add_argument("--blink-settings=imagesEnabled=false")
 ```

-Let's try another payload that doesn't contain an image
+Let’s try another payload that doesn’t contain an image.

 ```py
 st, nd, td = [f"${{banned[{i}]}}" for i in range(3)]